-- Mention the number of solar homes and solar voters in your electorate - which you can get from our Solar Scorecard here.
+- Mention the number of solar homes and solar voters in your electorate -email us on email@example.com to get your electorate Solar Scorecard.

 - Ask for an appointment - pick a reasonable time frame (not tomorrow, but not four months from now, within 2-4 weeks is good).